Auto open/close files, preview, terminal

 Highlighting Lines in your code

-To highlight one or more lines within an auto-opened file, select 'Highlight’ type and then
+To highlight one or more lines within an auto-opened file, select the Highlight option and then

 Using reference text rather than a line number means that if you insert anything into your file in the future, the line number would be invalidated, whereas the reference is much less likely to be.